Stackclash/5e-vault/5. Mechanics/Items/Potion Of Mind Reading.md

 - **Cost**: ⏤
 - **Weight**: ⏤

-When you drink this potion, you gain the effect of the [[/5.
-Mechanics/Spells/Detect Thoughts.md|detect thoughts]] spell (save DC 13).
+When you drink this potion, you gain the effect of the [[5.
+Mechanics\Spells\Detect Thoughts.md|detect thoughts]] spell (save DC 13).
 The potion's dense, purple liquid has an ovoid cloud of pink floating in it.

 *Source: Dungeon Master's Guide p.
-188*
+188. Available in the SRD.*